 There’s no such thing as a perfect garden or a perfect gardener.
 Even the most experienced growers come across uncooperative plants and need a little help troubleshooting from time to time.
 And while geraniums are typically an ideal flower due to their low maintenance, every now and then they may need a little extra care and attention.
-Here are three common issues gardeners may come across when growing geraniums and how to remedy them.
+Here are three common geranium care issues gardeners may come across and how to remedy them.

 If your Geranium is growing sideways